The Ultimate Holiday Fun Guide in Phoenix With Kids: Santa Edition

 December 14 Family Fun @ Odysea in the Desert

 Santa pictures at Vertuccio Farms – December 7, 8 and 14th – 23rd pictures with Santa are available at the farm.

 Bass Pro & Cabella – Follow the simple steps on their website for a free photo opp with Santa between November 16th and December 24th.
-Plus while you are there it’s a great place for cold weather gear.
-We love to run around and see the different animals, fish, and take glass elevator rides!
+Plus while you are there it’s a great place for cold-weather gear.
+We love to run around and see the different animals, and fish, and take glass elevator rides!

 City of Chandler – December 7, 12 and 14th photos at Santa’s house

 Merry Main Street – From ice skating to selfies with Santa check out the calendar of events for times that Santa will be there.

 Odysea Aquarium – Not only photos with Santa, but also a live penguin ONLY on the following dates: December 7, 8,14, 15, 20- 23.
 You must buy a ticket and register ahead of time for this event.
 It will take place before the Odysea opens to the public at 8am on the dates available.
 Photos are limited to groups of four people.

 ZooLights at Phoenix Zoo – ZooLights also offers nightly visits with Santa.
 Dec.
 1 – Jan.
 8, 5:30 – 10:30 p.m.